nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 Provide a generic VNS monitoring platform to allow two NSG-Vs and PC behind each NSG.

+# Uses

+Clone this repo locally to your machine and follow below sections carefully:

+> Note: Changes are not merged yet, so you will need to checkout `liveaction` branch to use this repo.

 # Lab Deployment

 The lab deployment process is powered by [nuxctl](https://nuxctl.nuagex.io) CLI tool.
 The infrastructure deployment activities will be triggered once a user supply the lab template available in this repo to the `nuxctl` tool.